 Please note that only Cognacs made exclusively from Petite and Grande Champagne (50% minimum) can use the "Fine Champagne" appellation.

 Camus & Co(We currently have no information available on this brand)

 Camus & Co

-Early In the nineteen-nineties they expanded their vineyards, notably in the borderies region.
-But soon after they suffered another serious blow in the 1990s, when LVHM, Hennessy’s mother company, bought Duty Free Shoppers (DFS Galleria).
-But again they managed to survive and are now the number five cognac firm in the world in terms of sales.
+Early In the nineteen-nineties, they expanded their vineyards, notably in the borderies region.
+But soon after they suffered another severe blow in the 1990s, when LVHM, Hennessy's mother company, bought Duty-Free Shoppers (DFS Galleria).
+But again they managed to survive and are now the number five cognac firm in the world regarding sales.
 They still depend heavily on the export to Asia, especially China and Japan, but also again to Russia.

-For their cognacs they prefer a light style.
-For this purpose they have big quantities of borderies cognac at their disposal, which always makes up for at least 10% in a blend.
+For their cognacs, they prefer a light style.
+For this purpose, they have significant quantities of borderies cognac at their disposal, which always makes up for at least 10% in a blend.
 The grande and petite champagne wines are distilled on the lees according to tradition to obtain as much taste and intensity as possible, but the borderies wines are filtered and distilled without the lees for more delicacy.
-The eaux-de-vie does not stay too long in young casks and after several months, or one year max, is transferred into older casks.
-To oxygenate the liquid it is regularly moved to other casks.
-The result is a dry elegant cognac with less woodiness and more flavours.

 The Eaux-de-vie does not stay too long in young casks and after several months, or one year max, is transferred into older barrels.
 To oxygenate the liquid, regular transfer of the eau-de-vie to other barrels is essential.
 The result is an elegant dry cognac with less woodiness and more flavors.